-PROVERB DIRECT TRANSLATION LITERAL MEANING FIGURATIVE MEANING Fihlathupa o senyengwana.
-Spare the rod and spoil the child.
-The child must be punished (corporally) for mischiefs lest he/she will be spoiled. punished (corporally) for
+PROVERB DIRECT LITERAL MEANING FIGURATIVE TRANSLATION MEANING Fihlathupa o Spare the rod and The child must be The child must be senyengwana. spoil the child. punished (corporally) for punished (corporally) for mischiefs lest he/she will mischiefs lest he will be be spoiled. spoiled.